YassenEfremov/scrabble-1d/README.md

 ```

 ## History
 This game was created as an end of the year school project for a C programming class.
-You can find the original game description and requirements [here](https://docs.google.com/document/d/1iJ19b5DOhtxwusi0C6MZwoIvN2oWixf0GZRDZN-PC4U/edit).

 Me and my classmates developed this game as a team (You can find their profiles in the contributors tab).
 We first created the base game without any fancy interface and that's what we presented to our teacher.
 After that I continued to develop the game alone.
 I added autotools, ncurses UI and lots of other things in order to make this project as professional as possible.